TymekDev/spotlight.nvim/README.md

 _Currently, there is nothing to configure._

+## Known Issues

+1. If you create a multi-line spotlight by providing a range to `Spotlight`, then running `SpotlightClear` on a different line than the first line of the range will remove the spotlight; however Neovim won't immediately update visually.

 ## Inspiration

 I got [Highlight specific lines][] linked by [Damian][].
 Then I [nerd sniped][]